prateek-ag/WaterPumpProject/README.md

 Finally, I have combined the three models into a single ensemble model.

-Validation results indicate that the RandomForest model performs better than even the ensemble method, indicating that the NeuralNet model might be prone to overfitting.
+Unsurprisingly, validation results indicate that the ensemble method outperforms any individual model.
+As a result, I make my final predictions using the ensemble model.